getstackhead/stackhead/Documentation/configuration/project-definition/container.md

 ---

 Container-based applications are applications that run in one or multiple Docker containers.
-The definition is pretty similar to docker-compose.
-In fact StackHead uses docker-compose to spin up the containers.
+While the settings are based on Docker Compose version 2.4, some may require a different syntax.

-We recommend using this kind of configuration.
+Please have a closer look at the list below.

 :::note
-We're using **version 2.4** of Docker Compose, however not all container options are supported right now.
+Not all options from Docker Compose are supported right now.
 :::

 The example below consists of two services (app and db).